cdv123/cdv123/README.md

 - ⚡ Fun fact: ...
 -->

 I am currently a second year Computer Science student at Durham University.
-I am passionate about coding and I am looking for an internship for this summer
+I am passionate about coding and I am looking for an internship for this summer.

 ## Links